What is the Shealey Law Firm's record with DUI cases?

 Does it matter how many DUIs I have received in the past?

 Every DUI conviction on your record within the last 10 years can be used to enhance your DUI to a more aggravated level with higher penalties.
-You also may run the risk of being labeled a habitual offender and losing your license for longer period of time.
+You also may run the risk of being labeled a habitual offender and losing your license for a longer period of time.

 Is there potential for me to go to jail after receiving a DUI?

 Absolutely.
-Even if this is your first DUI, you are subjected jail time.
+Even if this is your first DUI, you are subject to jail time.
 The higher the BAC and the more prior DUI convictions you have, the greater length of jail time you may be facing.
 A conviction under the DUI statute could result in jail time from a minimum of 48 hours all the way up to 7 years if you have the maximum number of qualifying prior convictions.

 How soon after receiving a DUI can I drive again?